Our nature-based solutions add an inspirational touch, upgrading any internal and external space into a haven of wellbeing.

 Green pillars are columns that hang or stand, and are planted with unique 'crawlers' that grow enthusiastically out of pockets.
 This design adds a naturally beautiful and biophilic experience to outdoor spaces as the cylinder shape and green finesse increase feelings of connectedness, groundedness, and calm to any space.
 Green pillars are irrigated using a water efficient mist-based aeroponic method.
 Plants that grow inside the pillars can clean the air, absorb co2 emissions, produce oxygen and much more.

-Vertical Field’s patented technology has been developed from over 14 years of experience and is designed for maximum benefits and minimal maintenance.
+Vertical Field’s patented green wall technology has been developed from over 14 years of experience and is designed for maximum benefits and minimal maintenance.

 - Proprietary modular capsules